connorwstein/connorwstein.github.io/_posts/2018-08-12-Recurse-Center.md

 title: RC Curriculum
 ---

 I am about to start a session at the Recurse Center in NYC!
 My list of things to learn and do has vastly outpaced what I was able to accomplish in nights and weekends with a full time job and I was looking for a place to focus on exploring computer science in the absence of Outlook and meetings.
-Grad schools operate on very strict and very long application cycles and the Recurse Center seemed to fit in perfectly.
 In addition to fundamental computer science topics, I plan to take a look a closer look the technical developments in the blockchain space as well.

 Fundamentals:
 - [Work through SICP](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-4.html#%25_toc_start)